emmericp/Perfy/README.md

 **Keep measurement times short, this is not something that can run continously.**
 Short means a few minutes depending on the load and number of instrumented AddOns.
-The main bottleneck is memory, it needs a few hundred MB per minute with my UI during a Gnomeregan boss fight.
+The main bottleneck is memory, it needs an average of 240 bytes per trace entry (`216 * #entries + 2^ceil(log_2(#entries)) * 24` bytes to be exact) and the whole UI will leak memory/accumulate garbage since tracing disables garbage collection.
+With my personal UI setup this adds up to about 100-200 MB per minute during a Gnomeregan boss fight.

-Perfy regularly reports how many events it already gathered, as a rule of thumb you shouldn't exceed a few million trace events and a few gigabytes of memory.
+Perfy regularly reports how many events it already gathered, as a rule of thumb you shouldn't exceed 10 to 20 million trace entries and a few gigabytes of memory.
 Tracing a whole boss fight should be fine, but a whole raid night is definitely not feasible (nor would it be useful).

 ## Analyze